Standards of Practice

 • they are making their best efforts to use a secure videoconferencing platform and wi-fi connection.

-3. Participation must be voluntary, and no child should ever be pressured into talking with a mediator or professional, recognizing that not all children will wish to take the opportunity to have a voice.
+• Participation of the child must be voluntary, and no child should ever be pressured into talking with a mediator or professional, recognizing that not all children will wish to take the opportunity to have a voice their voice heard.

 • a co-mediation model where one mediator speaks with the child;

-• interviewing a therapist, social worker or psychologist involved with the family;
+• interviewing a therapist, social worker or psychologist involved with the child or family;

-• utilizing a Voice of the Child report; or
+• utilizing a Voice of the Child report or similar report on the views and preferences of the child(ren); or

 • offering the child an opportunity to participate in a conversation verbally, in person, in writing, over the telephone or by play or storytelling.